Abdulrasheed Bawa: Education

 He holds a Master's degree in International Affairs and Diplomacy from the same university in 2012; and currently studying Bachelor of Laws at the University of London.

 Career

 Abdulrasheed Bawa joined the EFCC as an Assistant Detective Superintendent (ADS) in 2004.

 He was in October 2015 appointed to head the commission's investigations of Diezani Alison-Madueke, a former Minister of Petroleum Resources and her associates.
 He has been part of the prosecution of advance fee fraud, official corruption, bank fraud, money laundery and other related crimes.
 The youngest chairman of EFCC till date.
 He was trained by the United States Federal Bureau of Investigation (FBI), Financial Crimes Enforcement Network (FINCEN), and United Nations Office on Drugs and Crime (UNODC).

+On 14 June 2023, President Bola Tinubu suspended Bawa from his position as Chairman of the EFCC for abuse of office.

 Theft allegation

 In September 2020, Peoples Gazette in an exclusive report detailed how Bawa stole and sold dozens of petrol-bearing trucks confiscated from suspected looters, auctioning them off to his proxies at ridiculous prices while he was in charge of the Port Harcourt office of the Economic and Financial Crimes Commission.
 The report stated that Bawa was arrested and detained for several days by the then Acting Chairman of the commission Ibrahim Magu.
 Bawa was subsequently relieved of his position in Port Harcourt and transferred to the agency's training school in Abuja.

 When he was nominated for the position of the Chairman of EFCC after the removal of Magu, civil society organisations condemned the nomination, calling on the Senate of Nigeria to reject his nomination.
 At the Senate confirmation screening, Bawa denied the allegation of selling seized properties in Port Harcourt.

 On 17 February 2021, the Economic and Financial Crimes Commission (EFCC) issued a statement denying reports that the Chairman-designate (now substantive), Abdulrasheed Bawa, was arrested and detained by the agency under former Chairman, Ibrahim Magu, over illegal sale of 244 forfeited trucks to proxies in Port Harcourt.
 The Commission further stated that Mr. Abdulrasheed Bawa was never at any time arrested nor detained by former acting Chairman of the Commission Ibrahim Magu.
 The statement signed by Spokesman of the commission, Wilson Ewujaren, said "Mr Bawa was never arrested or detained over sale of any assets.
 As zonal Head of the Port Harcourt Office of the commission in 2019, Bawa's responsibilities did not include the sale of assets as the commission has a full-fledged Directorate of Assets Forfeiture and Recovery Management, which remit such matters reside".
 "For the avoidance of doubt, the disposal of finally forfeited trucks in the Port Harcourt Zonal Office through public auction, was conducted after the exit of Bawa as Zonal Head", it said.
 The EFCC maintained that it was illogical for him to have been indicted over an auction that was not superintended by him.